 Channels 1-7 on low power setting, and channels 8-14, are low-power channels (0.5 watt), using FRS (Family Radio System).
 The low-power FRS channels will communicate over a shorter distance, about 1-2 miles, depending on weather and terrain.
 No license is required to operate on FRS channels.

-The radio features several scanning methods: scanning by channels 1-22, scanning by list of 10 memory preset channels, and scanning by CTCSS or DCS privacy codes.
-Privacy codes are advanced coded squelch systems to reduce interference and eavesdropping from other users on a given channel.
+The radio features several scanning methods: scanning by channels 1-22, scanning by a list of 10 memory preset channels, and scanning by CTCSS or DCS privacy codes.
+Privacy codes are advanced-coded squelch systems to reduce interference and eavesdropping from other users on a given channel.
 CTCSS (Continuous Tone Coded Squelch System) provides 38 privacy codes.
 DCS (Digitally Coded Squelch) provides 83 privacy codes.
-With 22 channels, and 121 privacy codes, a total of 2662 channel combinations are available.
+With 22 channels and 121 privacy codes, a total of 2662 channel combinations are available.

 Cobra CXT545, NOAA Weather Channels

 The Cobra CXT545 includes 10 NOAA weather channels to receive weather reports and All-Hazards alerts for thunderstorms, snow storms, floods, tornadoes, hurricanes, wildfires, and other hazard alerts issued by local, state and federal emergency management agencies, including environmental hazards and terrorism alerts.

 It has a built-in LED flashlight on the bottom that includes a normal on/off mode and an emergency mode that flashes the SOS distress signal in Morse Code. . . . _ _ _ . . .